jacktan130802/MindfulHacks/README.md

 # Problem Statement

-To help to raise awareness in the community and to aid in early detection of depression for individual.
+To help to raise awareness in the community and to aid in early detection of depression for individuals.

 - AI Mood recogniton boost self awareness of one's emotions